 Photo by CollisionConf on Flickr https://www.flickr.com/photos/collisionconf/42300162704/

-The poll was conducted by Forum Research with the results based on an interactive voice response telephone survey of 1042 randomly selected Ontario residents over the age of 18.
-The poll was conducted on February 13th, 2023.
+The poll was conducted by Forum Research with the results based on an interactive voice response telephone survey of 1022 randomly selected Toronto residents over the age of 18, 72% by cellphone and 28% on landlines.
+The poll was conducted from April 25th to April 26th, 2023.
 Results based on the total sample are considered accurate +/- 3%, 19 times out of 20.
 Subsample and regional results will be less accurate.
-Margins of error for subsample and regional results are available at www.forumresearch.com/samplestim.asp.
+Margins of error for subsample results are available at www.forumresearch.com/samplestim.asp.

 Forum Research follows the CRIC Public Opinion Research Standards and Disclosure Requirements that can be found here: https://canadianresearchinsightscouncil.ca/standards/